 Hub Sites vs. Subsites

 I had an interesting question come up from one of my clients the other day.
 A few years ago he provisioned his company’s Intranet with subsites in a single site collection and was debating whether to update and upgrade to the Modern Intranet and Hub Sites.
 So he asked me to list a few benefits of Hub Sites vs. Subsites.
 I was able to come up with 10!
 And you know me, when someone asks me a question, it becomes a blog post for everyone else to enjoy.
-My blog is like Obamacare for SharePoint – just like with healthcare, I firmly believe that everyone is entitled to free SharePoint knowledge! 🙂 So here we go, enjoy!
+Here we go!

 1. Security Model